+Educational Note

+Guidance on Asset Valuation Methods

+Committee on Pension Plan Financial Reporting

+November 2007

+Document 207102

-Ce document est disponible en français © 2014 Canadian Institute of Actuaries
+Ce document est disponible en français © 2007 Canadian Institute of Actuaries

-Members should be familiar with educational notes.
-Educational notes describe but do not recommend practice in illustrative situations.
-They do not constitute standards of practice and are, therefore, not binding.
+Members should be familiar with Educational Notes.
+Educational Notes describe but do not recommend practice in illustrative situations.
+They do not constitute Standards of Practice and are, therefore, not binding.
 They are, however, intended to illustrate the application (but not necessarily the only application) of the Standards of Practice, so there should be no conflict between them.
-They are intended to assist actuaries in applying standards of practice in respect of specific matters.
-Responsibility for the manner of application of standards of practice in specific circumstances remains that of the members.
+They are intended to assist actuaries in applying Standards of Practice in respect of specific matters.
+Responsibility for the manner of application of Standards of Practice in specific circumstances remains that of the members in the pension practice area.